Kame Māku no Ishi Sagashi

 - Each issue of Weekly Shōnen Jump featured short comments from the various series’ authors, giving fans a brief insight into their current thoughts, ranging from series-related announcements to trivial happenings in their personal lives.
 Akira Toriyama’s comments from this issue were:

-I’m so old, I can’t even work through the night anymore.
-I wake up and find drool all over my manuscript… (Akira)
+I’m so old, I can’t even pull all-nighters anymore.
+I wake up and find drool all over my manuscript… <Akira>

-The majority of the Dragon Ball series was drawn in black and white, but every once in a while the fans were graced with some color pages.
-This breakdown will take a look at how many colored, red and gray scale, or black and white pages appeared in this chapter.
-Unfortunately, the original tankōbon were not released with these colors in-tact, so any colored pages shown are taken from the kanzenban releases.
+The majority of the Dragon Ball series was drawn in black and white, but chapters were occasionally published with color pages.
+This breakdown notes how many full-color, limited-color, and black-and-white pages appeared in this chapter.
+As the tankōbon volumes were not released with these colors intact, any color pages shown are taken from the kanzenban release.